 A chance to enjoy the musical Fountains Show at the Palace of Versailles without the crowds.
 Until end October

-Musée Yves Saint Laurent opened in October 2017.
-The museum presnents iconic couture pieces and historic accessories – a must for those with a passion for fashion.
+Musée Yves Saint Laurent museum presents iconic couture pieces and historic accessories – a must for those with a passion for fashion.

 The world’s top singers and musicians play at famous Parisian venues.
 Two of the most popular are the AccorHotels Arena at Bercy and the Philarmonie de Paris which for La Rentree, the return to work after the summer holidays, always has a full programme of concerts and shows featuring the greatest names in classical music from composers to performers.